pretix/pretix-docs/docs/topics/gift-cards.md

 If you want to sell gift cards in your shop, you can create them just like any other product.
 Navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-ticket: Products" and click the :btn-icon:fontawesome-solid-plus:Create a new product: button.
 Choose "Non-admission product" as the "Product type" and a 0.00% tax rule for the "Sales tax".
-After clicking :btn:Save and continue with more settings:, switch to the "Additional settings" tab, check the box next to "This product is a gift card" and click :btn:Save:.
+After clicking :btn:Save and continue with more settings:, switch to the "Additional settings" tab, check the box next to "This product is a gift card", and click :btn:Save:.
-If you check the box next to "Free price input", the value of the gift card will be equal to the price that the customer chooses to pay for it.
+If you check the box next to "Free price input", the customer will be able to freely choose the value of the gift card.

 Once you have created the gift card, create a new quota and add the gift card to it.
+Since gift cards are usually not bound by any physical limitations, it makes sense to give this quota an unlimited capacity by leaving the "Total capacity" field empty.
 It is advisable to check the box next to "Ignore this quota when determining event availability" because the gift card is not an admission product.
 The number of gift cards you are selling has nothing to do with the total number of admission tickets you are planning to sell for your event.

-### Using gift cards for refunds
+### Using gift cards for self-service refunds

 ![Page titled Cancellation settings, on the Paid orders tab, highlighted are the settings for Refund method, offering four options, two of them involving gift cards.](../assets/screens/gift-cards/refund.png)

-pretix can automatically issue refunds in the form of gift cards.
+pretix can automatically refunds in the form of gift cards.
-To set up this feature, navigate to, navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Cancellation" and open the "Paid orders" tab.
+To set up this feature, navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Cancellation" and open the "Paid orders" tab.
 Under "Refund method", choose either "Customers can choose between a gift card and a refund to their payment method" or "All refunds are issued as gift cards".
 Click the :btn:Save: button to confirm your changes.